ballerina-platform/openapi-connectors/openapi/azure.openai.deployment/Module.md

 ## Prerequisites
 - Create an [Azure](https://azure.microsoft.com/en-us/features/azure-portal/) account.
 - Create an [Azure OpenAI resource](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/create-resource).
 - Obtain the tokens.
-Refer [this](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/reference#authentication) guide to learn how to generate and use tokens.
+Refer to [Azure OpenAI Authentication](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/reference#authentication) guide to learn how to generate and use tokens.

 ## Quickstart
 To use the Azure OpenAI Deployment connector in your Ballerina application, update the .bal file as follows: